MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/get-powerapps-cli.md

 # Get tooling for PowerApps component framework

 Use **Microsoft PowerApps CLI** (command-line interface) to create, debug, and deploy code components using PowerApps component framework.
-PowerApps CLI enables developers to create PowerApps component framework components quickly and will in the future be expanded to include support for additional development and Application Lifecycle Management (ALM) experiences.
+PowerApps CLI enables developers to create code components quickly and will in the future be expanded to include support for additional development and Application Lifecycle Management (ALM) experiences.

 ## What is Microsoft PowerApps CLI

-Microsoft PowerApps CLI is a simple, single-stop developer command-line interface which enables the developers to create code components.
+Microsoft PowerApps CLI is a simple, single-stop developer command-line interface which empowers the developers and app makers to create code components.
 PowerApps CLI tooling is the first step towards a comprehensive ALM story where the enterprise developers and ISVs can create, build, debug, and publish their extensions and customizations quickly and efficiently.

 ## Install Microsoft PowerApps CLI

-To use Microsoft PowerApps CLI, do the following:
+To get Microsoft PowerApps CLI, do the following:

 1. Install [Npm](https://www.npmjs.com/get-npm) (comes with Node.js) or install [Node.js](https://nodejs.org/en/) (comes with npm).
 We recommend LTS (Long Term Support) version 10.15.3 LTS as it seems to be most stable.